26:51

 They will express that.

-But then what happens is as we grow up,
+They can easily express all emotions they can be authentic more authentic than others But then what happens is as we grow up,

 We go through something called social conditioning.

-Which means that the society conditions us to believe that it is not okay to express certain emotions.
+Which means that the society conditions us to believe that it is not okay to express certain emotions,

 It is not okay to express certain qualities,

-And that's when we start suppressing those qualities.
+And that's when we start suppressing.

-Let's say if my parents tell me that don't cry too much.
+Let's say If my parents tell me that Don't cry too much.

 Don't be a crybaby.

-And don't be sad.
+And don't be sad,

-Go back to your room.
+Go back to your room,

-Fix yourself up.
+Fix yourself up,

 Come back with a smile on your face.

-Now when people in our childhood say such things,
+When people in our childhood say such things,

 We think that there is something wrong about being sad or crying.